Radio and Telly

 We're not sure what this is - To try to fix it, we unplugged the box from the mains, which seemed to initiate what we can only assume is a diagnostic / error check on the hard drive.
 It took around 15 minutes, during which time the power button was flashing green, and the disk sounded busy.
 This didn't fix the problem, but re-powering the Home Hub, then rebooting the V-Box did the trick.
 Our gut feeling is that this was an IP/Internet issue, but we can't prove that.
 If you know more, please post in our BT Vision forum

-You can get your BT Vision remote control to be able to control your TV, for channel changing and adjusting the volume.
-The process is outlined in the BT Vision Troubleshooting booklet, but here's a summary:
+Controlling your TV You can get your BT Vision remote to control your TV, for channel changing and adjusting the volume.
+The process is outlined in the BT Vision Troubleshooting booklet, but here’s a summary:

-• First, refer to the series of remote control codes in the "V-Box Installation Guide" and find the 3 digit code for your telly.
+• First, refer to the series of remote control codes at the back of the “V-Box Installation Guide” and find the 3 digit code for your telly.

 • Then, on the BT Vision Remote, press and hold down the volume and mute buttons until the blue light flashes 3 times